 1. Student engagement has a number of definitions.
-For the purpose of this section of the Quality Manual, the definition included in QAA's UKQC advice and guidance has been adopted:
+For the purpose of this section of the Quality Manual, the definition included in QAA's UK Quality Code for HE advice and guidance has been adopted:

 The participation of students in influencing and improving their educational experience.
 This is related to the participation of students in quality assurance and enhancement processes, which includes, but is not restricted to, representation of the student view though formal representation mechanisms.